Classical benchmarking for microwave quantum illumination: Concluding remarks

 Although this work's focus has been on classical benchmarking for microwave QI, the proposed alternative method which may prove optimal, as in the optical regime, relies on technologies which are fundamentally quantum.
 The underlying process in these room temperature maser devices is the optical pumping of quantum spin states that are engineered to exist within the relevant material.
 Furthermore, for this to be effective and have signal states with quantum-limited noise at the microwave, the use of cryogenic temperature appears to be essential.
 Yet, any illumination device comprises two distinct components: the source generator and the signal detector.
 The enhancement of either or both of these through quantum means would ultimately yield a quantum-enhanced device.
-Thus one could argue that the classical benchmark for microwave QI proposed here is in fact a potential quantum illumination device which simply does not use entanglement.
+Thus one could argue that the classical benchmark for microwave QI proposed here could play two roles: first, at short ranges depending on experimental capabilities, as an optimal classical benchmark for evaluating a quantum advantage; and second, at medium-long ranges, a potential QI device which simply does not use entanglement.

 \textbf{Acknowledgments.}~This work has been funded by the European Union's Horizon 2020 Research and Innovation Action under grant agreement No. 862644 (FET-Open project: Quantum readout techniques and technologies, QUARTET).
 A.K. acknowledges sponsorship by EPSRC Award No. 1949572 and Leonardo UK.
 The authors would like to thank J. Fink, S. Paraoanu and K. Petrovnin for discussions and feedback.